View this document as: a single page | multiple pages.

 In a multilateral trust agreement, the federated parties look to a federation authority to assist in establishing the trust agreement between parties.
 In this model, the federation authority facilitates the inclusion of CSPs, IdPs, and RPs under the trust agreement.

 Fig. 2.
-Federation Authority
+Federation authority

 Diagram of a federation authority facilitating trust agreement terms for a variety of parties under the federation authority.